StrayDogSyn/weather_dashboard_E_Hunter_Petross/docs/architecture.md

 - New data sources can be added by implementing interfaces
 - Additional UI components can be integrated seamlessly
 - Modular design supports feature expansion
+- Component reusability across different parts of the application

 ### **User Experience**

-- Modern, intuitive interface design
+- Modern, intuitive interface design with glassmorphic effects
 - Comprehensive weather information in one application
 - Multiple interaction modes (current, forecast, comparison, journal)
 - Professional presentation suitable for portfolio demonstration
+- Smooth animations and responsive design

 ### **Professional Standards**